SpinalHDL/rvls/README.md

 There is a ASCII based frontend which can be used to feed the CPUs execution traces.
 It consists into the simple lines of commands described bellow.

+## General commands

+`time $value`
+- Used to provide some sporatic timestap, just for debug purposes

 ## Memory commands

 `elf load $offset_hex $path`